-Mercy Philadelphia Hospital Kicks Off Year-Long Commemoration for 100th Anniversary with Community Event and Banner Unfurling
+Mercy Philadelphia Kicks Off Year-Long Commemoration for 100th Anniversary

 West Philadelphia, Pa.
 (June 29, 2017): Mercy Philadelphia Hospital kicked off celebrations for its 100th anniversary on June 28 with the unfurling of a 25-foot building banner and accompanying community program to celebrate the hospital’s rich history.
 Its official founding took place on July 2, 1918, known then as Misericordia Hospital.
 Two days later, the hospital accepted its first patient.
 From June 2017 through July 2, 2018—the actual 100-year date—the hospital will be hosting several events to commemorate 100 years of service in the community.